The "Berliner Nachtung" is an interdisciplinary seminar series about the

 night, that happens during the night (or at least in the evening).
-The talks are generally given by

-lighting designers, hospitals, local governments).
+lighting designers, hospitals, local governments) and about 30 minutes long.

 To get email notifications about future Nachtungen and links to eNachtungen, sign up